brimdata/zed/docs/lake/design.md

 and storage hierarchy decisions can be efficiently associated with ranges of data over the pool key.

-Data can be efficiently accessed via range scans comprised of a range of values conforming to the pool key.
+Data can be efficiently accessed via range scans composed of a range of values conforming to the pool key.

 A lake has a configured sort order, either ascending or descending